-We have compliance programmes to monitor adherence to the RSCOP through risk assessment and ethical auditing.
-This information is used to decide if we will source or continue to source from a supplier.
-We will work with suppliers to support necessary improvements, but will take action if they are not prepared to work collaboratively and drive improvements.
+Our compliance programmes monitor RSCOP adherence via risk assessment and ethical auditing informing sourcing decisions.
+We work with suppliers to support necessary improvements, but will take action if they are not prepared to work collaboratively and drive improvements.

 The Partnership welcomed the UK's Modern Slavery Act and the duty it places on businesses to disclose publicly the steps they are taking to tackle forced labour and human trafficking.
 In meeting the first provision of the RSCOP - 'employment should be freely chosen' - we recommend that our suppliers carry out risk assessments to understand areas of vulnerability, raise awareness internally and externally of the risks and establish clear policies and due diligence processes.